 “A little rancid.”
 He was nervous to even bring it up.
 He hesitated before continuing.
 “I was wondering if either you or your husband had noticed?”

 She paused and thought about it before saying, “No. But I will let you know if we do.”
 Her lips quirked into a tiny smile.

 The clerk was satisfied and returned to his work, and she turned and went up the stairs.
 With each step, she felt lighter and freer.

 Before, she wouldn’t have been so capable.
 She didn’t know where she found the strength.
 Perhaps one of those jellyfish had floated inside her ear, but when it stung her, instead of harming her, it unlocked secret abilities she’d never known she had.

 She unlocked the door to her room and slipped inside.

 After yesterday's story, this one went a lot more smoothly.
 I relied on my strengths of murder and mystery (see my byline).
-I also linked it to some familiar images of Greece, and my fear of jellyfish (PS, a jellyfish in the ear sounds like a special torture).
+I also linked it to some familiar images of Greece, and my fear of jellyfish (PS, a jellyfish in the ear sounds like a special sort of torture).
 Lastly, that dead-end happened to me and was a favourite moment for me.
 I loved being lost there.

 Despite all this, I’d like to have had more time to create unity in the images.
-It’s okay, but I feel the Rapunzel mention, the things she notices on her walk back to the hotel—these things could be tweaked a little.
+It’s okay, but I feel that Rapunzel mention, the things she notices on her walk back to the hotel—these things could be tweaked a little.